sunlightpolicy/informed-communities/discovery/creating-user-personas/index.md

 ---
-title: Tips for creating user personas for open data
+title: Creating user personas for open data
-permalink: /persona-tips/
 layout: primary
 lead: Use this guide to compile ethnographic observations into a format that allows designers to relate to users at a glance.
 banner_cta: true